Forwarding, Caching and Congestion Control in Named Data Networks: Network Model

 {Consider a connected multi-hop (wireline) network modeled by a directed graph $\mathcal G=(\mathcal N, \mathcal L)$, where $\mathcal N$ and $\mathcal L$ denote the sets of $N$ nodes and $L$ directed links, respectively.
 Assume that $(b,a) \in {\cal L}$ whenever $(a,b) \in {\cal L}$.
 Let $C_{ab} > 0$ be the transmission capacity (in bits/second) of link $(a,b) \in {\cal L}$.
 Let $L_n$ be the cache size (in bits) at node $n \in {\cal N}$ ($L_n$ can be zero).

 Assume that content in the network are identified as {\em data objects}, with the object identifiers determined by an appropriate level within the hierarchical naming structure.
 These identifiers may arise naturally from the application, and are determined in part by the amount of control state that the network is able to maintain.
-Typically, each data object (e.g.~{\tt /northeastern/videos\\/WidgetA.mpg}) consists of an ordered sequence of {\em data chunks} (e.g.~{\tt /northeastern/videos/WidgetA.mpg/1}).
+Each data object (e.g.~{\tt /northeastern/videos/WidgetA.mpg}) consists of a sequence of {\em data chunks} (e.g.~{\tt /northeastern/videos/WidgetA.mpg/1}).
+We assume that any data object is demarcated by a {\em starting chunk} and an {\em ending chunk}.
 Content delivery in NDN operates at the level of data chunks.
 That is, each Interest Packet requests a particular data chunk, and a matching Data Packet consists of the requested data chunk, the data chunk name, and a signature.
-In the VIP framework which we introduce below, distributed control algorithms are developed in a virtual control plane operating at the data object level, while forwarding of Interest Packets and caching of Data Packets in the actual plane operate at the data chunk level.
+A request for a data object consists of a sequence of Interest Packets which request all the data chunks of the object, where the sequence starts with the Interest Packet requesting the starting chunk, and ends with the Interest Packet requesting the ending chunk.\footnote{The data chunks in between the starting and ending chunks can be requested in any order.} In the VIP framework which we introduce below, distributed control algorithms are developed in a virtual control plane operating at the data object level, while forwarding of Interest Packets and caching of Data Packets in the actual plane operate at the data chunk level.

 We will operate our forwarding and caching algorithms over a set ${\cal K}$ of $K$ data objects in the network.
 As mentioned above, ${\cal K}$ may be determined by the amount of control state that the network is able to maintain.
-Since the data object popularity distribution evolves at a relatively slow time scale compared to the caching and forwarding, one approach is to let ${\cal K}$ include the set of the most popular data objects in the network, which is typically responsible for most of the network congestion.\footnote{The less popular data objects not in ${\cal K}$ may be distributed using simple forwarding techniques such as shortest-path routing with little or no caching.} For simplicity, we assume that all data objects have the same size $z$ (in bits).
+Since the data object popularity distribution evolves at a relatively slow time scale compared to the caching and forwarding, one approach is to let ${\cal K}$ include the set of the most popular data objects in the network, which is typically responsible for most of the network congestion.\footnote{The less popular data objects not in ${\cal K}$ may be distributed using simple techniques such as shortest-path forwarding with little or no caching.} For simplicity, we assume that all data objects have the same size $z$ (in bits).
 The results in the paper can be extended to the more general case where object sizes differ.
 We consider the scenario where $L_n < Kz$ for all $n \in {\cal N}$.
 Thus, no node can cache all data objects.

 For each data object $k \in {\cal K}$, assume that there is a unique node $src(k) \in {\cal N}$ which serves as the content source for the object.
 Interest Packets for chunks of a given data object can enter the network at any node, and exit the network upon being satisfied by a matching Data Packet at the content source for the object, or at the nodes which decide to cache the object.
 For convenience, we assume that the content sources are fixed, while the caching points may vary in time.